- US investment-grade corporate bonds have pulled back since the start of February amid strong jobs data and hotter-than-expected US CPI data

 In January, the top-performing corporate bond sectors were Media / Entertainment, Cable / Satellite, and Midstream Energy.
 These sectors saw capital gains of between 1.8 to 2.4 percent.
 On the other hand, consumer producers, retailers, and construction machinery manufacturers were the worst performing sectors with falls of 0.4 – 0.7 percent.

 Going forward, we are positive on bonds issued by companies within the US financial sector.
 This sector is likely to benefit from the higher-for-longer interest rate regime.
-The IG telecoms sector is also a favorite given its defensive qualities in a slower economic climate.
+The IG telecoms sector is also a favourite given its defensive qualities in a slower economic climate.

 Investment-grade bonds remain attractive for income seekers